eludi/arcamini/arcamini_api.md

 #### Parameters:
 - {float} w - the line width.
 Default is 1.0 pixels

+### function transform
+Multiplies the current transformation matrix with a new transformation defined by translation (x,y), rotation rot, and uniform scale sc.
+Transformations are applied in the order: scale, rotate, translate.
+#### Parameters:
+- {float} x - the translation in horizontal direction
+- {float} y - the translation in vertical direction
+- {float} rot (default: 0) - the rotation angle in radians
+- {float} sc (default: 1.0) - the uniform scale factor

+### function save
+Pushes the current graphics state (transformation matrix, color, line width) onto a stack.
+Up to 7 states can be stacked.

+### function restore
+restores a previously saved graphics state from the stack

 ### function clipRect
 Sets the clipping viewport for all subsequent draw calls in screen space.
 Default is (0,0,width,height) of the window.
 Use negative width/height to disable clipping.
 #### Parameters: